eacton/CAGEF/Lesson_5/Lesson_5.md

 </div>

-Okay, so our model would look like 162 + 0.3age + 10.5sex.
-Controlling for sex, mean average cholestorol increases by 0.3 for an additional year of age.
-This is close to the slope for our model of just cholesterol, 0.31.
-This does not necessarily mean that the age/cholesterol relationship is the same in males and females.
-We need to look at the interaction term.
+Controlling for sex, mean cholesterol increases by 0.30 mg/dl for an additional year of age.
+This is close to the slope for our model of cholesterol alone, 0.31 mg/dl.
+This does not necessarily mean that the age/cholesterol relationship is the same in males and females; we need to check out the interaction term.
+There appears to be an increase in mean serum cholesterol of 10.5 mg/dl in females over males.